 Welcome To Morden Fire & Rescue

-Morden is located 12 miles north of the USA border in south central Manitoba.
-The Town of Morden has the Manitoba Escarpment to its west, with rolling hills and valleys, and flat prairie farmland to the east.
+Morden is located 12 miles north of the USA border in south-central Manitoba.
+The City of Morden has the Manitoba Escarpment to its west, with rolling hills and valleys, and flat prairie farmland to the east.
 This unique terrain of the Pembina Triangle has enticed many people to move to the area, causing us as a Fire Department to grow with it as well.
 In 2007 we moved into our new and present fire hall.
 The 5th fire hall in our existence.
-I invite you to browse our website, give us some feedback, and if you are ever in the neighborhood, by all means, stop in and check out the department first hand.
+I invite you to browse our website, give us some feedback, and if you are ever in the neighbourhood, by all means, stop in and check out the department first hand.

 Morden Fire & Rescue

 We’re now on Facebook!!